 A great resume may not get you the job—but a sloppy, full-of-errors resume will prevent you from getting an interview.

-The resume you send to us allows us to evaluate your past experience and how we may best assist you in achieving your future goals.
-There are several types of resumes (hit the Web for ideas), but I still prefer the chronological order with the most recent position listed first.
-This style is best for our industry because of the many changes in property owners or management.
+The resume you send to us allows us to evaluate your past experiences and how we may best assist you in achieving your future goals.
+There are several types of resume formats, but choose one that is simple and informative.

 List your military service and recognitions while serving our country.
-And from all of us at Dorothy Long Search, thank you for your service!
+And from all of us at Dorothy Long Search, we thank you for your service!